cURL

 curl_easy_setopt(curl, CURLOPT_READDATA, &upload_ctx);

-/* Since the traffic will be encrypted, it is very useful to turn on debug
+/* Since the traffic is encrypted, it is useful to turn on debug

 */